ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 ![Tekton PipelineRun details](images/tekton-pipeline-run-details.png)

-## Learn more about Tekton pipelines
+## Learn more about Tekton pipelines and resources
 {: #learn_more_tekton_pipelines}

-To learn more about Tekton pipelines, see the [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/cloud/blog/tekton-a-modern-approach-to-continuous-delivery){:external} article or take this tutorial:
+To learn more about Tekton pipelines, see the [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/cloud/blog/tekton-a-modern-approach-to-continuous-delivery){:external} and [IBM Cloud Continuous Delivery Tekton Pipelines Tools and Resources](https://www.ibm.com/cloud/blog/ibm-cloud-continuous-delivery-tekton-pipelines-tools-and-resources){:external} articles.
+You can also take this tutorial:

   * [Develop a Kubernetes app by using Tekton delivery pipelines](https://www.ibm.com/cloud/architecture/tutorials/develop-kubernetes-app-using-tekton-delivery-pipelines){:external} tutorial.

+To learn more about the Tekton tasks that you can reference within your pipelines, see the [Open Toolchain Tekton Catalog](https://github.com/open-toolchain/tekton-catalog/tree/master/container-registry){: external}.
+This GitHub repo contains a set of tasks that you can reuse in your Tekton pipelines.